 Here is my step-by-step guide on how to build a damp box for clay.

 How Much Does Humidity Affect Drying Time?

 The following will give you an idea of how humidity affects drying time2.
 Ware sealed in a bag OR put in a damp box uncovered may be leather hard in 1-3 days.

-If sealed in a bag AND put in put in a sealed box, ware may be leather hard in around 5 days.
+If sealed in a bag AND put in a sealed box, the ware may be leather hard in around 5 days.

 A moisture source like a wet sponge can be introduced to the environment.
 When added to a sealed bag the clay can stay workable for weeks.
 Clay in a damp box can stay workable indefinitely.

 Thick or Large Clay Pieces Take Longer to Dry